OmniLayer/spec/README.md

 If you want to cancel an offer, use Action = 3 (Cancel) and send the transaction before the full amount for sale has been accepted.

-### Purchase Coins with Bitcoins
+### Purchase Mastercoins with Bitcoins

-Description: Transaction type 22 posts acceptance of an offer to sell coins in the specified currency for bitcoins.
+Description: Transaction type 22 posts acceptance of an offer to sell Mastercoins for bitcoins.
 All or some of the coins offered can be purchased with this transaction.

 The reference address must point to the seller's address, to identify whose offer you are accepting.
+The purchaser’s address must be different than the seller’s address.

 If you send an offer for more coins than are available by the time your transaction gets added to a block, your amount bought will be automatically adjusted to the amount still available.
 When a Purchase Offer is sent to an address that does not have a matching active Sell Offer, e.g. the Sell offer has been canceled or is all sold out, the Purchase Offer must be invalidated.